-League of Legends (popularly known as LoL) is a Multiplayer Online Battle Arena (MOBA) game created by Riot Games.
+League of Legends (popularly known as LOL) is a Multiplayer Online Battle Arena (MOBA) game created by Riot Games.

-You play as a summoner that controls a champion
+You play as a summoner that controls a champion Taric

-Janna and takes her into battle with and against other summoners and their respective champions.
-During games, your champion will level up, get gold for better equipment and hopefully destroy the enemy nexus.
+.
 Outside of games, your summoner level will rise.
 This will unlock new runes to enhance champion stats, bestow mastery points for further champion customization and goodies like avatars.
 At max level you can then compete in ranked matches and/or judge player behavior in what is called the Tribunal.

-Next Time on League: Lucian, the Purifier!
+Next Time on League: Preseason and the Sword Without a Sheath!

 Where our story left off: